-No. We can only consider one initiative per applicant organization or group in any ChangeUp granting phase.
+No. We can only consider one initiative per applicant, organization or group in any ChangeUp granting round.
 We can only grant once to an eligible grantee per year.

 Please note that Inspirit requires grantees to maintain a minimum of $2 million in general liability insurance for the duration of the grant.

-Successful applicants will be informed within 6-8 weeks.
+Successful applicants will be informed within 6-8 weeks of the application deadline.

 Absolutely.
-Due to the volume of applicants, we cannot automatically provide feedback to all, but we will endeavor to offer feedback from the review process to all who request it.
+We will endeavour to offer feedback from the review process to all who request it.

 Some example projects include:

 To see previous examples of ChangeUp projects visit our granting page.

 Projects that aim to increase people’s awareness and understanding of others’ experiences, build recognition of shared experience across difference, and inspire actions that bridge difference.

 No. However, a portion of the ChangeUp Grants can be used to develop media products if they are connected with an outreach strategy to engage audiences.

 Not necessarily.
 Your project team must be led by people aged 18-34, but the project activities can be focused on engaging people of all ages.